runtimeverification/evm-semantics/evm.md

 -   Upon placing the results on the stack, there won't be a stack overflow.
 -   There is enough gas.

+TODO: If we load `#memoryForOp` and `#gas` after argument loading, they stop relying on the wordStack and can make them functions.

 ```{.k .uiuck .rvk}
     syntax InternalOp ::= "#exceptional?" "(" OpCode ")"
  // ----------------------------------------------------